-- Be in good academic standing. - During the Summer semester, enroll in BIOM 695: Research with Research Mentor variable hours to maintain half-time status - During the Fall and Spring semesters, enroll in the following: - o BIOM 527: Translational Science Journal Club 1 credit - o BIOM 568: Clinical and Translational Investigators (CTIPS) Seminar 4 hours total are required. - o BIOM 695: Research or BIOM 699: Dissertation, if Comprehensive complete, with Research Mentor variable hours to maintain half-time status - o Additional courses as required for your concentration or as directed by your COS. - Hold COS meeting no later than 6 months after the last COS meeting.
+- Be in good academic standing. - Meet all requirements for individual PhD program.
+See individual program guidelines for course requirements.
+Exceptions to course requirements must be approved by both the PhD program and the MD/PhD program. - CLNS 950: Clinical Experience 1 credit Total of 40 hours of clinical time must be completed during PhD years.
+Students must take this course for at least one fall or spring SOM semester during the PhD years.
+Students must be registered in this course to participate in any clinical activities.
+The MD/PhD program recommends enrolling once annually to help keep clinical skills fresh and allow opportunities to explore potential specialties. - BIOM 527: Translational Science Club 1 credit hour in the Fall and Spring semesters.
+MD/PhD students enroll in this course for each Fall and Spring semester they are in the program. - Additional courses as required for your concentration or as directed by your COS. - Hold COS meeting no later than 6 months after the last COS meeting.
 Student progress, Program of Studies and plan for student's dissertation proposal will be reviewed.
-At this meeting the student should present a draft of proposed specific aims and initial feasibility data. - Schedule Comprehensive Examination (Doctoral Dissertation Proposal) no later than the Spring semester.
+At this meeting the student should present a draft of proposed specific aims and initial feasibility data.

+- Schedule Comprehensive Examination (Doctoral Dissertation Proposal) no later than the Spring semester.
 The Comprehensive Examination will count as a COS meeting. - Comprehensive examination will consist of a proposal outlining the research plans and an oral examination of the candidate.
 Although data supporting the feasibility of the project is recommended, extensive preliminary data should not be required.
 (See Doctoral Comprehensive Exam) (See OGS web site for UNM regulations regarding the Comprehensive Examination) - Form Dissertation Committee (DC) which may include existing COS members.
 (See UNM Catalog for requirements on Dissertation Committees) - Meet with Dissertation Committee no later than 6 months after the Comprehensive Examination.
-Student progress will be reviewed. - Complete Application for Candidacy form, outlining the completion of at least 48 credit hours of graduate coursework which is required for the Ph.D. (see "Forms," BREP web site or OGS web site) - o Declare your concentration, if any, on the Application for Candidacy. - Students may sign up for Dissertation credit hours (699) in the semester they take the Comprehensive Examination. - Submit F30 pre-doctoral fellowship application if not done in year 3.
-To be eligible, an applicant 1) must have matriculated into a dual-degree program no more than 48 months prior to the due date of the initial (-01) application; and 2) must have identified a dissertation research project and sponsor(s).
-For more information: http://grants.nih.gov/grants/guide/pa-files/PA-14-150.html - Oral or poster presentation at one or more of the following: Departmental Seminar or Research Day, BSGP Research Day or scientific meeting. - Complete the Annual Activities and Accomplishments report - Students failing to meet these mileposts must petition the BSGP Steering Committee for continuation in the program.
+Student progress will be reviewed. - Complete Application for Candidacy form, outlining the completion of at least 48 credit hours of graduate coursework which is required for the Ph.D. (see "Forms," SOMREO web site or OGS web site) - \circ Declare your concentration, if any, on the Application for Candidacy. - Students may sign up for Dissertation credit hours (699) in the semester they take the Comprehensive Examination. - Submit F30 pre-doctoral fellowship application if not done in year 3.
+To be eligible, an applicant 1) must have matriculated into a dual-degree program no more than 48 months prior to the due date of the initial (-01) application; and 2) must have identified a dissertation research project and sponsor(s). - Oral or poster presentation at one or more of the following: Departmental Seminar or Research Day, BSGP Research Day, home PhD program research event, or scientific meeting. - Complete the Annual Activities and Accomplishments Report.
+(See Forms, SOMREO web site) - Students failing to meet these mileposts must petition the MD/PhD program Steering Committee and home PhD program for continuation in the program.